‹ Return to Air raids & bomb sites

 Bombing decoys in the South Pennines

-This page has photos, grid references and details of the 5 Accrington starfish sites (plus a few other related sites).
+This page has photos, grid references and details of the 5 Accrington decoy sites plus a few other related sites.
 All links will open in a new tab.

-EDIT 02 AUGUST 2015 I am grateful to Rick at Lancashire at War for providing details of the Heap Clough (Haslingden) starfish site.
+EDIT 02 AUGUST 2015 I am grateful to Rick at Lancashire at War for providing details of the Heap Clough (Haslingden) decoy.
 As a result, I have edited the part about the site at Haslingden Grane with new photos and corrected grid refs after making a second visit.

 There is a lot of misunderstanding about the Accrington decoys and as Rick points out on his site, they were not ‘Manchester on the Moors’ (there were decoy sites at Carrington Moss for Manchester), nor were they decoy airfields with dummy aircraft.

 Starfish sites were bombing decoys and were so called after the initials of the first one (SF = Special Fire).
 The original name for them was ‘crashdecs’ but this was dropped.
 These sites around Accrington are examples of such decoys which can be found all over the country.

 The need for decoys came about when it was discovered that Luftwaffe night bombers were using radio beams to keep bomber streams on target which improved the accuracy of the bomb aimer.

 A transmitted note sounded which the wireless operator would listen to.
 Variations in its pitch meant the German bomber was straying off track and an intercepting signal let the wireless operator know when the bomber was almost over the target.
 This first wave of bombers would light up the target for successive bomber waves to drop on.

 The technology was far from foolproof but nevertheless presented the British government with the serious problem of how to defend targets at night.
 Decoy sites were a solution which had some success.
 The decoys mimicked burning towns and ports and were sited in areas away from the target, on the moors or on remote farmland.